PFAttack: Stealthy Attack Bypassing Group Fairness in Federated Learning: Experiments

-We first evaluate the effectiveness of \tool across a range of fair FL frameworks, randomly selecting a single client to be attacker.
-The experimental results in Figure \ref{fig:attack_result} demonstrate that, upon launching \tool, the fairness metric \textit{DP} significantly increases while accuracy improves in both the ACSPublicCoverage and ACSIncome.
+\textbf{Performance Comparison Before and After the Attack.} We first evaluate the effectiveness of \tool across a range of fair FL frameworks, randomly selecting a single client to be attacker.
+The experimental results in Tab. \ref{tab:attack_result} demonstrate that, upon launching \tool, the fairness metric \textit{DP} significantly increases while accuracy improves in both the ACSPublicCoverage and ACSIncome.
+The results indicate that after the attack, the global model's performance tends to resemble that of a global model trained without fairness considerations.
+The largest accuracy gap compared to the original FedAvg is reduced to $0.011$, and the largest fairness gap compared to the original FedAvg is reduced to $0.008$.
 These findings validate the attack's success in bypassing the fairness mechanisms in FL without compromising accuracy and demonstrate its robustness across different fair FL frameworks.
-In subsequent experiments, we further examine the impact of various factors on the attack within the FairBatch+FairFed framework.
-Additionally, by launching the attack with a randomly initialized aggregation weight $w_{atk}^{init}$ and an estimated latest aggregation weight $w_{atk}^{latest}$ by method proposed in Section \ref{sec:awe}, respectively, the experimental results indicate that using a more accurate aggregation weight $w_{atk}^{latest}$ leads to more pronounced attack effects across all datasets and fair FL frameworks.
+Additionally, by launching the attack with a randomly initialized aggregation weight $w_{atk}^{init}$ and an estimated latest aggregation weight $w_{atk}^{latest}$ respectively, the experimental results indicate that using a more accurate aggregation weight $w_{atk}^{latest}$ leads to more pronounced attack effects across all datasets and fair FL frameworks.